The money culture that surrounds us can make it difficult to achieve contentment.

 One of the most pervasive messages in our society is the idea that we’re somehow impoverished.
 This myth is particularly obvious in advertisements, whose sole purpose is to generate a sense of dissatisfaction that will seduce us into buying things whether or not we need them.

-The truth is that, if you have adequate shelter, sustenance and a place to sleep, you’re better off than a significant proportion of the people on this planet.
-You’re not poor.
+The truth is that, if we have adequate shelter, sustenance and a place to sleep, then we’re better off than a significant proportion of the people on this planet.
+We are not poor!